TampliteSK/Dragonrose_Cpp/README.md

 - [Weiss](https://github.com/TerjeKir/weiss) by Terje Kirstihagen (TerjeKir) et al.
 - [BBC](https://github.com/maksimKorzh/bbc/tree/master) by Maksim Korzh (Code Monkey King), and
 - [Caissa](https://github.com/Witek902/Caissa) by Michal Witanowski (Witek902) et al.

+I would also like to thank [Adam Kulju](https://github.com/Adam-Kulju), developer of Willow and Patricia, for helping out with my code.

 ## How to Use